Storage Providers

 By default, TrueGrade stores documents, photos, and other uploaded files in TrueGrade-managed cloud storage.
-Organizations on the Enterprise plan can configure their own storage bucket — this is called bring-your-own-bucket (BYOB).
+Organizations on the Enterprise plan can configure their own storage — this is called bring-your-own-bucket (BYOB).

 BYOB storage gives your organization full ownership and control over where your documents live.

-| Provider | Availability |
+| Provider | Connection type | Availability |

-| Amazon S3 | Enterprise |
+| Amazon S3 | Key-based | Enterprise |

-| Google Cloud Storage | Enterprise |
+| Google Cloud Storage | Key-based | Enterprise |

 When BYOB storage is configured, TrueGrade stores no file data in its own systems.
-All uploads go directly to your bucket.
+All uploads go directly to your storage.
 TrueGrade only stores file metadata (name, size, MIME type, path) in its database.

 In the AWS console, create a new S3 bucket: